KAS S1 Access Control Gateway - Ceiling Mount, Wireless BLE and Sub-GHz, LAN PoE or Wi-Fi

 Frequently Asked Questions

 Each S1 Gateway supports a maximum of 60 locks.
-For larger sites, multiple gateways are deployed and mapped to cover the required floor area. - What is the effective wireless range of the S1 Gateway?
+For larger sites, multiple gateways are deployed and mapped to cover the required floor area.
+See Gateway Placement for coverage planning guidance.

-The recommended range is 15 m in unobstructed line-of-sight conditions (maximum 20 m).
+The recommended range is 15 m unobstructed (maximum 20 m).
 Through walls or other obstructions such as plaster or concrete, this reduces to 10-12 m.
-Local site conditions, building materials, and atmospheric factors may affect actual range. - Does the S1 Gateway require a wired LAN connection?
+Local site conditions, building materials, and atmospheric factors may affect actual range.

-No. The gateway supports three connection options: LAN PoE (wired, preferred), Wi-Fi via a GPO-powered transformer, and Wi-Fi via a DC loop cable from a remote transformer.
-LAN PoE is strongly recommended for new installations with more than 4 gateways, as it allows remote power cycling and IP management without physical site access. - Is a power supply included with the gateway?
+No. The gateway supports three connection options: LAN PoE (wired, strongly preferred), Wi-Fi via GPO-powered transformer, and Wi-Fi via DC loop cable from a remote transformer.
+LAN PoE is strongly recommended for new installations with more than 4 gateways, as it allows remote power cycling and IP management without physical site access.
+Wi-Fi options require stable 2.4 GHz connectivity — see the band-steering callout above.

-The S1 Gateway is compatible with the KAS NEO, ACR, and PLATINUM lock ranges.
-Compatibility with other devices should be confirmed with KAS or your authorised KAS supplier prior to installation.
+The S1 Gateway is compatible with KAS NEO, KAS ACR, and KAS PLATINUM ranges.
+Compatibility with other devices should be confirmed with KAS prior to installation.

 Additional Information

 LAN PoE is the preferred option for all new commercial installations, particularly where 4 or more gateways are required.
 It provides the most management flexibility, including remote power cycling via the network switch.
-Wi-Fi options introduce dependency on stable building Wi-Fi and may require MAC address whitelisting or a custom SSID on some networks. - DC Loop Cabling - Voltage Drop:
+Wi-Fi options introduce dependency on stable 2.4 GHz building Wi-Fi and may require MAC address whitelisting or a custom SSID on some networks.
+See What Causes Smart Lock Wi-Fi Dropouts before committing to a Wi-Fi option on a commercial site.

 KAS recommends mapping gateway positions on a site floor plan prior to installation.
-Each gateway coverage radius should be plotted at the applicable range to confirm all doors fall within range.
-Gaps in coverage require an additional gateway. - RF Obstruction:
+Each gateway coverage radius should be plotted at the applicable range to confirm all doors fall within range — gaps in coverage require an additional gateway.
+See Gateway Placement Guide.
+For complex multi-gateway commercial projects, Terry's Site Survey and Installation Service covers site planning as part of the supply-and-install offering.

 Metal objects, concrete beams, and dense building materials can significantly reduce effective wireless range.
-Gateways should not be installed directly above or adjacent to metal cable trays, HVAC ducting, or structural steel without prior range testing. - Installation Sequencing:
+Gateways should not be installed directly above or adjacent to metal cable trays, HVAC ducting, or structural steel without prior range testing.
+If persistent connectivity problems occur after installation, see Smart Lock Troubleshooting Guide.

-The S1 Gateway is a system component and must be used as part of a complete KAS access control installation.
+The S1 Gateway must be used as part of a complete KAS access-control installation.
 It does not operate as a standalone device and requires the KAS cloud platform and compatible KAS lock hardware to function.
+For context on where KAS sits in the commercial access-control landscape, see Commercial and Institutional Smart Lock Brands.

 KAS S1 Access Control Gateway Datasheet